TrustSource/pyminr/README.md

 # pyminr
-A Python library wrapper for SCANOSS Mining tool
+A Python library wrapper for the [SCANOSS Mining tool](https://github.com/scanoss/minr)